Hosting the World: The 2010 Olympic Games

 Whistler as we know it today is the legacy of an inspiration to host the 1968 Winter Olympics.
 Inspiration is essential to the Whistler experience, and always has been.
 From the very first settlers in this valley, Whistler's natural beauty has created a gathering place for people who are themselves inspirational, and the Museum tells their story.

-The Whistler Museum features artifacts from all of Whistler's eras, including but not limited to:
+The Whistler Museum features artefacts from all of Whistler's eras, including but not limited to:

 The History of Olympic Bids in the Whistler Valley